StekolschikovV/phantom-fleet/README.md

 - `HOST_PORT`: The port opened on the host machine.
 - `TARGET`: The address to which requests will be redirected to the Docker image.
 - `APP_PORT`: The port on which the application inside the container will work.
+- `ENV`: The environment variables of the container.

 ## Usage